Vestibular exam

+Entrance to the Coração Eucarístico campus of the PUC Minas during the Vestibular in 2014.

+Banners listing the scores of candidates for the 2010 UFMG Vestibular, posted in front of the rector's office.

 The Vestibular (from vestíbulo, "entrance hall") is a competitive examination and is the primary and widespread entrance system used by Brazilian universities to select the students admitted.

 The Vestibular usually takes place from November to January, right before the start of school year in February or March, although certain universities hold it every semester.

 The exams often span several days, usually two, with different disciplines being tested each day.

 Structure

 Several Brazilian universities follow the FUVEST (University of São Paulo's entry exam) pattern, which is divided into two stages or "phases".
 The first stage consists of 90 multiple choice questions, including subjects such as Portuguese Language, Portuguese Literature and Brazilian Literature; Math, History, Geography, Biology, Physics, Chemistry and Foreign Language.
 The answers are marked on an answer card, and they are graded afterwards by an automated optical reader.
 Some institutions establish a cutoff score for the first stage.
 Students who score below that are automatically eliminated and do not proceed to the second stage, even if the maximum number of candidates has not been reached, although some schools make exceptions in the rare case of most candidates scoring below the cutoff.

 In some universities, the Vestibular may include only a single-stage exam where the scores for each subject tested are adjusted by weights depending on the student's course choice.
 For example, on the Brazilians unities of PUC (known as one of the most prestigious private universities in Brazil) has a Vestibular consisting of 45 multiple choice questions, one written question about Chemistry and Biology, one about Maths and Physics, and another about History and Geography, in addition to a student-written essay on a provided theme.
 All of that is done in one single day.
 Another example is Mackenzie, considered one of the best private universities in the country: its Vestibular consists of 60 multiple choice questions and a student-written essay.